Create snapshots

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-The command will give you the object hash of the snapshot once it finishes.
-You can retrieve the hash later with rekkord snapshots.
+The command will give you the object ID (OID) of the snapshot once it finishes.
+You can retrieve the OID later with rekkord snapshots.

 List snapshots